Tex Perkins: Solo career and collaborations

+In 2012, Perkins wrote and performed "Jesaulenko You Beauty" exclusively for The Marngrook Footy Show.

 In 2015, Perkins collaboration with The Steel Springs on "One Minute's Silence", released on Anzac Day, to commemorate the centenary of the landing at Anzac Cove.
 The track, written by author Matthew Hardy, features The Welsh Choir and a spoken word performance by Australian rules football legend Ron Barassi.

 Film and TV appearances

 Perkins has a cameo role in the 1998 Australian film, Praise.
 He appeared on Battle of the Choirs on the Seven Network in Australia in 2008.
 He has hosted RocKwiz numerous times.
 He voiced a cartoon shark in the 2011 Movie Extra animated series Shaaark.

 Personal life

 Perkins is a supporter of the St Kilda Football Club in the Australian Football League.
 He invented the sport of zoneball, a cross between Australian rules football and tennis.
 According to AFL player Bob Murphy, "Tex is to zoneball what Tom Wills is to footy ...
 The creator, the maestro, the master of ceremonies."